Live now · readers are leaving notes

 inkwool captures when.

-The same book, one year apart.
+The same book, a year apart.

 A note from someone who is gone.

-The book club that spans a lifetime.
+A book club across a lifetime.

 "Some notes outlast the people who wrote them."